zhijian-liu/torchprofile/README.md

 # torchprofile

 This is a `torch.jit.trace`-based profiler to count the number of MACs / FLOPs for PyTorch models.
-* It is more **general** than ONNX-based profilers as some operations in PyTorch cannot be not supported by ONNX.
+* It is more **general** than ONNX-based profilers as some operations in PyTorch are not supported by ONNX for now.
 * It is more **accurate** than hook-based profilers as they cannot profile operations within the `torch.nn.Module`.

 ## Installation